juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 		- If some help is needed while taking the responsibility, find another object that can help.
 		- Now a large job is a collaboration between objects.
 	- Design Pattern: example designs
-		- Pre-distinguished collections of roles, responsibilities and collaborations that solves frequently occuring problems.
+		- Pre-distinguished collections of roles, responsibilities and collaborations that solves frequently occurring problems.
 	- Test-Driven Development
 		- Distinguishing roles, responsibilities and collaborations with specific tests and checking out conformity from those tests.
 		- Tests are an additional bonus, not the fundamental purpose for TDD.